Eclypses/eclypses-aws-mte-relay-client-android/README.md

 # RePair with Server
 - Most situations where Client and Server get out of sync are handled automatically but a function is available to trigger a rePair attempt.
-- Call 'relay.rePairWithRelayServer' passing ...
+- Call `relay.rePairWithRelayServer` passing ...
    - the path of the server with which you wish to rePair (https://myRelayServer.com),
-    - Optionally, pathnamePrefix, if required by your infrastructure
+   - optionally, pathnamePrefix, if required by your infrastructure,
-   - and a new instance of RelayResponseListener
+   - and a new instance of `RelayResponseListener`.
 <br><br>

 ``` java